How can we help you today?

 Why do I always get 400 Bad Request errors?

-Repeated 400 errors usually point to a recurring issue, such as corrupted browser cookies, a browser extension interfering with requests, or a form or URL that’s consistently sending incorrect data.
+Repeated 400 errors usually indicate a recurring issue, such as corrupted browser cookies, a browser extension interfering with requests, or a form or URL that consistently sends incorrect data.
 If the error keeps appearing on one site or action, it’s a sign that something specific needs attention.

 – If you’re seeing a loop or pages refreshing endlessly, you may be dealing with a Too Many Redirects error.